 Province in the Italian wine growing region of Veneto; see there.

 The region (Ital.
-Veneto) is located in the north-east of Italy and borders on four other regions.
-These are Friuli-Venezia Giulia in the east, Trentino-Alto Adige and Lombardy in the west, and Emilia-Romagna in the south.
+Veneto) is located in the north-east of Italy and is divided into the provinces of Belluno, Padua, Rovigo, Treviso, Venice (metropolitan city), Verona and Vicenza.
+It borders the four regions of Friuli Venezia Giulia to the east, Trentino-Alto Adige and Lombardy to the west, and Emilia-Romagna to the south.
 The northern tip borders on Austria.
 The landscape or climate is also shaped by the 150-kilometre-long Adriatic coast.
 The lush vineyards were already cultivated by the Etruscans.
 Later the Romans came and appreciated the ancient wine Raeticum mentioned by Pliny the Elder (23-79), supposedly a precursor of today's Recioto wines.
 In the 15th century, the galleys of the Republic of Venice ("Serenissima" = the "Illustrious") dominated the Mediterranean.
 At that time, viticulture experienced a heyday.